FastFilter/xorfilter/README.md

 It will *always* return true if v was part of the initial construction (`Populate`) and almost always return false otherwise.

 An xor filter is immutable, it is concurrent.
+The expectation is that you build it once and use it many times.

-Though the filter itself does not use much memory, the construction of the filter needs about 64 bytes of memory per set entry.
+Though the filter itself does not use much memory, the construction of the filter needs many bytes of memory per set entry.

 For persistence, you only need to serialize the following data structure: